MaciejSzreder/ties/README.md

 ```shell
 python ties.py -h
 ```
 The default files are data.html for input and result.csv for output.
-To change them use --source, --src or -in for input data and --resoult, --rzt or -out for output.
+To change them use --source, --src, or -in for input data and --results, --rzt, or -out for output.
 ```shell
 python ties.py -in soccer.html -out soccer.csv
 ```
-To service different format of HTML file you should specify the path to scores of both sides.
-To specify element containing text with score use --path1 or -p1 for first side and --path2 or -p2 for second.
+To service other formats of HTML files you should specify the path to scores of both sides.
+To specify elements containing text with score use --path1 or -p1 for the first side and --path2 or -p2 for another.
 The path should be XPath.
-Python standard liblary have poor suport for it, to expand support instal lxml liblary.
+Python standard library has poor support for it.
+To expand support, install the lxml library.
 E.g.
 ```shell
 python ties.py -p1 ".//*[@class='game']/*[@class='score'][3]" -p2 ".//*[@class='game']/*[@class='score'][4]"